Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/browser_screenshot.md

 2. Check browser connector server is running
 3. Verify file system permissions for screenshot directory
 4. Check WebSocket connection between extension and server

+### Connection health gating (reliability)

+The server now verifies connection health before attempting a capture:

+- Validates the WebSocket is OPEN and the last heartbeat is within the allowed window
+- Sends a quick heartbeat probe and waits briefly for a `heartbeat-response` to ensure the socket isn't mid-reconnect
+- If not healthy, returns `503` with an actionable message rather than waiting the full timeout

 ## Integration with Other Tools